 if __name__ == "__main__": main()AuthProvider handles all OAuth metadata and token verification.
 It connects your server to your Keycard zone so that MCP clients can discover how to authenticate. get_remote_auth_provider() returns the auth configuration that FastMCP needs, and mcp.run() starts the server.

-const ZONE_URL = process.env.KEYCARD_ZONE_URL ?? "https://your-zone.keycard.cloud";const PORT = Number(process.env.PORT ??
+const ZONE_URL = process.env.KEYCARD_ZONE_URL ?? "https://<your-zone-id>.keycard.cloud";const PORT = Number(process.env.PORT ??
 8080);

-const app = express();
+const app = express();app.use(express.json());

-app.use( mcpAuthMetadataRouter({ oauthMetadata: { issuer: ZONE_URL }, resourceName: "Hello World MCP Server", }),);
+// OAuth metadata endpoints (unauthenticated)app.use( mcpAuthMetadataRouter({ oauthMetadata: { issuer: ZONE_URL }, resourceName: "Hello World MCP Server", }),);

-app.listen(PORT, () => { console.log(`Hello World MCP Server running on http://localhost:${PORT}`);});mcpAuthMetadataRouter serves the .well-known OAuth endpoints that MCP clients use to discover how to authenticate. requireBearerAuth verifies the JWT on every request and pins the verifier to your zone URL, so forged tokens from any other issuer are rejected before any JWKS lookup.
+app.listen(PORT, () => { console.log(`Hello World MCP Server running on http://localhost:${PORT}`);});mcpAuthMetadataRouter serves the .well-known OAuth endpoints that MCP clients use to discover how to authenticate. requireBearerAuth verifies the JWT and rejects tokens from any issuer other than your zone.
+The MCP transport is mounted at /mcp in stateless mode.
+Each request is handled independently with no session state.

 Run and Test